tarantool/doc/doc/reference/configuration/cfg_logging.rst

     If ``logger_nonblock`` equals true, Tarantool does not block on the log file descriptor when it’s not ready for write, and drops the message instead.
 If :ref:`log_level <cfg_logging-log_level>` is high, and a lot of messages go to the log file, setting ``logger_nonblock`` to true may improve logging performance at the cost of some log messages getting lost.

-    Type: boolean |br|
+    | Type: boolean
-    Default: true |br|
+    | Default: true
-    Dynamic: no |br|
+    | Dynamic: no

 .. _cfg_logging-too_long_threshold:

 .. confval:: too_long_threshold

     If processing a request takes longer than the given value (in seconds), warn about it in the log.
-Has effect only if :ref:`log_level <cfg_logging-log_level>` is more than or equal to 4 (WARNING).
+Has effect only if :ref:`log_level
+    <cfg_logging-log_level>` is more than or equal to 4 (WARNING).

-    Type: float |br|
+    | Type: float
-    Default: 0.5 |br|
+    | Default: 0.5
-    Dynamic: **yes** |br|
+    | Dynamic: **yes**

 .. _cfg_logging-logging_example:

 **Logging example:**

 This will illustrate how "rotation" works, that is, what happens when the server is writing to a log and signals are used when archiving it.

 Start with two terminal shells, Terminal #1 and Terminal #2.

 On Terminal #1: start an interactive Tarantool session, then say the logging will go to `Log_file`, then put a message "Log Line #1" in the log file:

 .. code-block:: lua